drraghavendra/IT-Services-and-Solutions/README.md

 # Lord

-Objective : To develop an AI model that help SMBs find verified solutions to simplify the sourcing, evaluation, and selection of telecom, mobility, and IT services and solutions.
+Objective : To develop an AI model that help SMBs find verified solutions to simplify the sourcing, evaluation, and selection of IT services and solutions.

 Implementation : The complete model architecture and training process is based on federated learning and semi supervised mode of training each client model this helps to capture new variants of data also.